Compression Fracture Treatment

 The symptoms associated with compression fractures are variable for each patient and depend on how and why the compression fracture occurred.
 Compression fracture symptoms can include sudden, severe back pain to virtually no pain evolving to chronic back ache sensations in the injured area.
 The compression fracture pain symptoms can be felt in the back, but it may also be felt on the sides and front as well.
 Compression fractures are most commonly found in the mid to lower spine area (thoracic and lumbar spine, respectively).
 Compression fracture symptoms are wide ranging and involve not only pain but also weakness, tingling, incontinence and many more symptoms.
 This is because the fractured bone(s) can create pressure on the spinal cord and nerves by protruding into the spinal canal.
 Due to this fact, it is important that anyone with compression fracture symptoms having weakness, incontinence, numbness and tingling seek compression fracture treatment from a doctor right away.

 Compression fractures associated with trauma can cause “knifelike” pain that often takes weeks to months to disappear and is often disabling.
 Pain may subside as the compression fracture is healing, but individuals may continue to feel pain even after the fracture has healed.
-Symptoms associated with this condition such as osteoporosis do not always cause pain right away.
+Compression fracture symptoms associated with this condition such as osteoporosis do not always cause pain right away.
 But over time, individuals may begin to show a loss of height, stooped over posture, and back pain that starts slowly but isn’t felt when resting.
-One or more of the following symptoms may indicate a compression fracture:
+One or more of the following symptoms may indicate a compression fracture and may indicate compression fracture treatment is necessary:

 - Sudden, severe back pain that may or may not be associated with trauma.